On the treatment of phenomenological turbulent effects in one dimensional simulations of core-collapse supernovae: Introduction

 \section{Introduction}

 Massive stars undergo core-collapse supernova explosions in the final stage of their evolution.
 The energy source of the explosion is the enormous gravitational potential energy released from the implosion by their self-gravity.
-Despite intensive and extensive studies in the past, the mechanism of the explosion has not yet been fully elucidated \citep[see][for the recent progress]{Kotake2012review, Burrows2013Review,Foglizzo2015review,Burrows2020review,Mueller2020review}.
+Despite intensive and extensive studies in the past, the mechanism of the explosion has not yet been fully elucidated \citep[see][for the recent progress]{Kotake2012review, Burrows2013Review,Foglizzo2015review,Zhou2019,Burrows2020review,Mueller2020review}.
 Complex phenomena such as neutrino radiative transport and convection play an essential role in the explosion, and their numerical simulations require extremely sophisticated schemes.
-Among many mysteries in core collapse supernovae, we focus two big questions.
-One is to reproduce typical observation properties, such as the explosion energy \citep{Hamuy2003} and synthesized $^{56}{\rm Ni}$ \citep{Anderson2019,meza2020}.
-The other is to link the characteristic properties of the progenitor before the core-collapse with the properties of the supernova explosion.

 Thanks to the enlarged computational resources, recently, self-consistent multi-dimensional simulations have been performed.
-Some of the models show the shock-revivals and explosions since neutrino-driven convection substantially enhances the neutrino heating \citep{Hanke2013,Murphy2013,Takiwaki2014,Abdikamalov2015,Lentz2015,Summa2016,Mueller2016,O'Connor2018_2D,Pan2018,Kuroda2018,Vartanyan2019,Nagakura2019,Melson2020,Burrows2020}.
+Some of the models show the shock-revivals and explosions since neutrino-driven convection substantially enhances the neutrino heating \citep{Takiwaki2012,Hanke2013,Murphy2013,Abdikamalov2015,Lentz2015,Summa2016,Mueller2016,O'Connor2018_2D,Pan2018,Kuroda2018,Vartanyan2019,Nagakura2019,Melson2020,Burrows2020}.
 Although those simulations are outstanding achievements of this field, we have to point out that most of them have not been able to reproduce the typical explosion energy or the amount of synthesized $^{56} {\rm Ni}$ (\citealt{Murphy2019,Suwa2019}, however, see \citealt{Bruenn2013,Nakamura2016,Bollig2021} for a few exceptions).
 Still, we have not captured the nature of core-collapse supernovae, and we have missed something important in the simulations.